-Pursuant to our license for TG-1101 (ublituximab) with LFB Biotechnologies, GTC Biotherapeutics, and LFB/GTC LLC, we have the exclusive commercial rights to a series of patents and patent applications in the U.S. and in multiple countries around the world, as well as a non-exclusive license to additional background patent rights.
-These patents and patent protections include composition of matter patents relating to the structure and mechanism of action for TG-1101 as well as method of use patents which cover use of TG-1101 in combination with various agents and for various therapeutic indications.
+Pursuant to our license for TG-1101 (ublituximab) with LFB Biotechnologies, GTC Biotherapeutics, and LFB/GTC LLC, we have the exclusive commercial rights to a series of patents and patent applications in the U.S., and in multiple countries around the world.
+These patents and patent applications include composition of matter patents relating to the structure and mechanism of action for TG-1101 as well as method of use patents which cover use of TG-1101 in combination with various agents and for various therapeutic indications.

-In the United States, we have, through our license agreement, access to 12 issued patents and 6 patent applications covering TG-1101 which expire between 2021 and 2033, excluding any patent term extensions, as well as granted and pending foreign counterpart patent filings related to these patent families.
+In the United States, we have eight issued patents for TG-1101 which expire between 2021 and 2024, excluding any patent term extensions, as well as granted and pending foreign counterpart patent filings related to these issued patents.
 These patents include claims related to the manufacture and use of TG-1101.
-The composition of matter patent for TG-1101 has been issued in the United States, which affords patent protection until 2029, exclusive of patent term extensions.
-Additionally, we have over 30 granted patents outside the US, and over 25 patent applications pending worldwide also including claims directed to the composition of matter and methods of treatment with TG-1101 in various settings.
+Additionally, we have over 25 issued patents outside the US, and over 30 patent applications pending worldwide including claims directed to the composition of matter and methods of treatment with TG-1101 in various settings.

 Pursuant to our license for TGR-1202 with Rhizen, we have the exclusive commercial rights to a series of patent applications in the U.S. and abroad.
 The patent applications include composition of matter patents relating to the structure, mechanism of action, and formulation for TGR-1202 as well as method of use patents which cover use of TGR-1202 in combination with various agents and for various therapeutic indications.
-Our composition of matter patent for TGR-1202 has been issued in the United States, which affords patent protection until 2033, exclusive of patent term extensions.
-All other patent applications currently filed for TG-1202 are currently pending.
-Because the dates for any potential regulatory approval are currently unknown we cannot predict the expected expiration date, and it is possible that the life of these patents following regulatory approval could be minimal.
+All patent applications currently filed for TG-1202 are currently pending.
+Because the dates for any potential regulatory approval is currently unknown we cannot predict the expected expiration date, and it is possible that the life of these patents following regulatory approval could be minimal.